blacklightpy/vaultofknowledge/Disk Encryption Theory.md

 ## About my Samsung Galaxy M10

-My Samsung (R) Galaxy M10 (SM-M105F / m10lte) used an eMMC 5.1 storage (but it appeared as if it was using MMC from the block device naming conventions, but it's Samsung, and they just do their thing), and it used FDE with AES-XTS by default (it shows `aes-xts-disk` in its crypto footer).
+My Samsung (R) Galaxy M10 (SM-M105F / m10lte) uses an eMMC 5.1 storage, and it used FDE with AES-XTS by default (it shows `aes-xts-disk` in its crypto footer).
 Samsung Knox documentation says that all FDE-based devices are encrypted with AES-256-XTS or AES-256-CBC.

+> [!NOTE]
+> I thought it was using MMC, based on the guide here ([Android MMC mmcblk Partition Layout - Stack Pointer](https://stackpointer.io/mobile/android-mmc-mmcblk-partition-layout/259/)), and also here ([Android MMC/EMMC/MTD Partition Layout | embedded system by venkatpari](http://embeddedvenkatpari.blogspot.com/2018/11/android-mmcemmcmtd-partition-layout-html)), because it only showed `/proc/partitions` and not `/proc/emmc` (or `/proc/mtd`), but I guess either the guides are not entirely right, or Samsung just always does their own thing - which is more likely.

 There is a Stack Overflow question ([Question 49335046: Android 4.4 FDE (Scrypt Footer)][https://stackoverflow.com/question/49335046]), where a user took the 16 KB crypto footer from his encrypted `userdata` partition, from his Samsung Galaxy S4 Mini running Android 4.4.4.